I am Assistant Professor of Spanish at Wichita State University.

 Before coming to the U.S. I worked as editor-in-chief of a legal web portal and was a founding faculty member of the first online graduate degree in digital journalism to be offered in my home country, Spain.

-In this website you will find selected information about my education, research, and teaching experience.
+In this website you will find selected information about my education, research, and teaching and administrative experience.